Introduction: How to Teach History Using Tinkercad

 While students are immersed in the study of life in Ancient China or in the Middle Ages, you might introduce siege machines like catapults.
 You could print out a variety of designs for students to analyze and test out, and then launch a design challenge for creating the best one.
 You might also ask students to contextualize their design within a timeline of weapons technology and use what they have learned to imagine a non-violent application for what they have created.

-On that note, check out this video about Jordan Reeves, an 11-year-old who used Tinkercad to design a glitter cannon for her prosthetic arm!
+On that note, check out this video about Jordan Reeves, a young inventor who used Tinkercad to design a glitter cannon for her prosthetic arm!

 Analyze and emulate a historical style